flyxiv/flyxiv.github.io/blog/content/posts/cpp_troubleshooting1/index.md

 }
 ```

-After running the test, I figured out that **all the assert stations pass, but the test itself terminates with error code 3.**
+After running the test, I figured out that **all the assert statements pass, but the test itself terminates with error code 3.**

 # Reason For Bug